Reinstatement and Reactivation

 Current Students: To obtain a new I-20 from GSU, provide ISSS with updated financial information and be enrolled full time for the current semester.
 You are encouraged to contact your ISSS Advisor to discuss risks associated with this option.

 Please contact your ISSS advisor to discuss eligibility for reinstatement.
-Complete the Reinstatement Checklist.
-Reinstatement currently takes up to 9 months, but it allows the student to remain in the U.S. while the petition is pending with USCIS.
+A student is allowed to remain in the U.S. while their reinstatement application is pending with USCIS.
 Full-time enrollment is required while reinstatement is pending.
-If reinstatement takes longer than the 60 day grace period after completion of your program of study end, you will not be eligible for OPT.
+If reinstatement takes longer than the 60-day grace period after completion of your program of study end, you will not be eligible for OPT.

 - Failure to enroll or maintain full-time enrollment